cdfarrow/cdfutils/README.md

 # cdfutils

-A library of miscellaneous utility functions and classes that I've created for various projects.
+_A library of miscellaneous utility functions and classes that I've created for my projects._

 ## Config

 + ConfigStore: A generic configuration class that persists values in a text file.

 ## DotNet

-Some general helper classes for use with .NET Windows.Forms:
+_Some general helper classes for use with .NET Windows.Forms_

 + CustomMainMenu: Builds a full MainMenu from a supplied configuration.
-+ CustomToolBar: Build a ToolBar from a supplied configuration.
++ CustomToolBar: Builds a ToolBar from a supplied configuration.

 ## Textfile

-Utility functions for reading from text files:
+_Utility functions for reading from text files_

-+ randomLine(): return a random line from a file.
++ randomLine(): Returns a random line from a file.
-+ randomSection(): return a random section (delimited by lines starting with #) from a file.
++ randomSection(): Returns a random section (delimited by lines starting with #) from a file.